thingdom/node-neo4j/README.md

     npm run build

-This is in fact what's run when this library is installed by npm.
+This is in fact what's run each time this library is published to npm.
 But please don't check the generated `.js` files in; to remove:

     npm run clean